pynamodb/PynamoDB/docs/indexes.rst

 We still need to attach the index to the model in order for us to use it.
 You define it as a class attribute on the model, as in this example::

+    from pynamodb.models import Model
+    from pynamodb.attributes import UnicodeAttribute
+    from pynamodb.indexes import ViewIndex

     class TestModel(Model):
         """
         A test model that uses a global secondary index